top of page

 For optimal preparation for any tour, I recommend the summit training on my Youtube channel:

-Skye Trail Packing list
+Skye Trail packing list

 Here I present the most important hiking equipment that I personally own, have tested extensively and have also bought myself.
 I attach great importance to the weight, quality and price of my equipment.
 It should feel comfortable on longer tours and be light at the same time.
 I can also recommend the women's equipment as my wife uses it and it is essentially the same as the men's equipment.